sensu/sensu-docs/content/sensu-go/6.1/web-ui/searches-reference.md

 metadata     |
 -------------|------
 description  | Top-level collection of metadata about the search that includes `name` and `namespace`.
 The `metadata` map is always at the top level of the search definition.
 This means that in `wrapped-json` and `yaml` formats, the `metadata` scope occurs outside the `spec` scope.
-See [metadata attributes][5] for details. required     | Required for search entry definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][6]. type         | Map of key-value pairs example      | {{< language-toggle >}}
+Read [metadata attributes][5] for details. required     | Required for search entry definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][6]. type         | Map of key-value pairs example      | {{< language-toggle >}}